 In the General Fund and Capital Projects Fund, sales tax receipts are anticipated to be \$856,000.
 This decrease is in anticipation of the economic impact of COVID19 restrictions and recovery.

-Building fee revenue has increased in the past three years but is intentionally understated in the General Fund.
+Building fee revenue has increased in the past three years.

 The Consolidated Fee Schedule is continually updated to meet the costs of current operations.

 Summary